Apply Now Apply Now Apply Now

 What is Data Collection?

 Data collection is the systematic process of gathering information from various sources to gain insights and make informed decisions.
-It involves different methodologies like surveys, interviews, observations, and automated data logging, depending on the nature of the data and the desired outcome.
+It involves various methodologies, such as surveys, interviews, observations, and automated data logging, depending on the nature of the data and the desired outcome.

 For instance, in healthcare, sensors and wearable devices collect real-time patient data to monitor vital signs, enabling timely interventions.